legendu-net/blog/misc/content/2021/07/build-docker-images-using-kaniko/build-docker-images-using-kaniko.markdown

     might fail to work due to changed filesystems (layers) during the building of a Docker image, and even worse, might intervent the building of Docker images.

+2. It might be helpful to keep a Kaniko pod running for testing, debugging and for building multiple Docker images.
+    You couldn't do this with the Docker image `gcr.io/kaniko-project/executor`,
+    however,
+    it is doable with the Docker image `gcr.io/kaniko-project/executor:debug`.
+    Basically,
+    you have to define a command which runs forever for the container.
+    The simplest way is to run the shell command `tail -f /dev/null`, so you can define the command as
+    `["/busybox/sh", "-c", "tail -f /dev/null"]`
+    .
+    Notice that using
+    `["/busybox/sh", "-c", "tail", "-f", "/dev/null"]`
+    as the command won't work
+    even if `docker run --entrypoint /busybox/sh gcr.io/kaniko-project/executor:debug -c tail -f /dev/null` runs OK.

 2. The credential file `config.json` for authentication should be mounted to `/kaniko/.docker/config.json` when running an official Kaniko Docker image.